SamL153/saml/content/post/2021-04-20-spotify-hits/index.markdown

 projects: []
 ---

-It doen't take an avid music listener to notice that many popular songs have the same formula to them.
+It doesn't take an avid music listener to notice that many popular songs have the same formula to them.
 Radio stations can often sound like the same song is playing on repeat, with slightly different variants of the same song gaining recognition and winning awards.

 This very thought led me to find a Spotify dataset that contained all Billboard top 10 songs from the years 2010 to 2019.
 All there was left to do was explore it a bit.